Morena 6 support resources

 ImageIO.write(bimg,"jpg",new File("test.jpg"));

-Here is an example how to save an image using com.sun.image.codec.jpeg.*:
+Here is an example of how to save an image using com.sun.image.codec.jpeg.*:

 TwainSource source = TwainManager.selectSource(null);